paulvortex/RwgTex/README.md

 - textures read/export for .ZIP archives
 - wide range of options to get it run with particlular engine/mod
 - supported compression formats: DXT1-5
-- supported DXT swizzled formats: Doom 3 RXGB, YCoCg Unscaled, YCoCg Scaled
+- supported DXT swizzled formats: Doom 3 RXGB, YCoCg, YCoCg Scaled, YCoCg Gamma 2.0, YCoCg Scaled Gamma 2.0
 - support uncompressed BGRA DDS
 - saves a cache of files crc32 to check if they were modified (speeds up compression when run next time by only compressing files that was changed)